datastax/ruby-driver/features/error_handling/README.md

 periodic heart beating of each open connection to detect network outages and prevent stale connections from gathering.

+The default heartbeat interval is very conservative at 30 seconds with an idle timeout of 1 minute, but [these numbers can be changed when constructing a cluster](http://datastax.github.io/ruby-driver/api/).

 Upon detecting a stale connection, Ruby Driver will automatically close it and fail all outstanding requests with a host level error, which will force them to be retried on other hosts as part of a normal request execution.